-The Audit Committee assesses the effectiveness of the external audit process and ascertains to what extent the College of daily management meets the recommendations made by the statutory auditor in his 'management letter'.
+The Audit Committee assesses the effectiveness of the external audit process and ascertains to what extent the Executive Committee meets the recommendations made by the statutory auditor in his 'management letter'.
 The Audit Committee investigates the issues that give rise to the resignation of the statutory auditor and makes recommendations on all actions that are required in this respect.